emilieeileen/project4/README.md

 ## Front End Design and Components
 As design lead, my focus on the front end primarily focused on the overall design of the site, as well as formatting the Search, Post, and My Posts pages.

-Having used Bulma on previous projects, I had never take the lead myself and found this project a good opportunity to get better acquainted with this design library.
+Having used Bulma on previous projects, I had never taken the lead myself and found this project a good opportunity to get better acquainted with this design library.

 We chose a green and gold color scheme and found royalty free globe images to give the site a worldly and global feel.
 While the *Home* page uses the standard hero home template from Bulma, we wanted our other pages to look Bulma inspired with our own unique twists.